 Lua is a powerful and fast programming language that is easy to learn and use and to embed into your application.

 Lua is designed to be a lightweight embeddable scripting language.
 It is used for all sorts of applications, from games to web applications and image processing.

-See the about page for details and some reasons why you should choose Lua.
+See the about page for a detailed description of Lua and some reasons why you should choose Lua.

 See what Lua programs look and feel like in the live demo.